The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 📝 10-Day Oman Travel Itinerary: An Overview

-10 days is the perfect amount of time to explore Oman’s most interesting attractions while also allowing you to relax and soak it all in.
+Ten days is the perfect amount of time to explore Oman’s most interesting attractions, giving you plenty of time to relax and soak it all in.
 Before we go into more details, here’s a quick overview of how to spend the perfect 10 days in Oman.

 🌊 Day 1-2: Muscat